Friday, April 4, 2014

 Don't forget to send a copy to my mom!

-Our upper street-side deck is a fun place to relax, and to observe the rhythm of life on Isla.
-The view from above can be very enjoyable.
+Our upper street-side deck is a fun place to relax and watch the rhythm of life on Isla.
+The view from above can be enjoyable.

 It took only a few seconds before the runners noticed me and waved, shouting greetings.
 "Don't forget to send a copy to my mom!" hollered runner #0131.
 "Sure!
 Who's your mom?"
 I quipped back, grinning.